Japan's extra budget for fiscal 2019 expected to reach ¥3.2 trillion | The Japan Times

-The government plans to earmark ¥3.2 trillion in spending under a planned supplementary budget for fiscal 2019 ending in March, sources said Thursday.
+The government plans to earmark ¥3.2 trillion in spending under a planned supplementary budget for fiscal 2019, which ends in March, sources said Thursday.

 The government is expected to adopt the extra budget on Friday.